aiforged/docs/docs/services/scrapers/email-scraper.md

 The Email Scraper in AIForged checks configured mailboxes at scheduled intervals and imports new emails into your agent.
 Attachments are automatically extracted using the built‑in attachment utility, streamlining document intake and downstream automation.

-{% hint style="info" %}
+!!! info
     Use the Email Scraper to centralize document intake from mailboxes and automatically extract attachments for processing by other services in your agent.
-{% endhint %}

 ***